+OS210: Physical Oceanography - Formerly OC210 (Physical Oceanography).
+An introduction to ocean circulation and physical aspects of the ocean's water.
+Ocean physics exerts important controls on marine life so this course is designed for all students interested in the ocean as a system.
+Rec.
+3, Lab 3, Cr.
+4

-OS211 : Marine Geology - The geology of the deep ocean and continental margins is examined including the formation of these provinces and modification through sedimentation.
+- OS211 : Geological Oceanography Formerly OS211 (Marine Geology).
+The geology of the deep ocean and continental margins is examined including the formation of these provinces and modification through sedimentation.
 Presents the role of plate tectonics in shaping the oceans and the role of biology and chemistry in sedimentation.
 Prerequisite: OS204 or OS308.
 Rec.
 3, Cr.
-3.

-OS212 : Marine Geochemistry - An examination of the major chemical features of the oceans in the context of the biological, physical and geological processes that shape them.
+3. - OS212 : Chemical Oceanography Formerly OS212 (Marine Geochemistry).
+An examination of the major chemical features of the oceans in the context of the biological, physical and geological processes that shape them.
 Labs focus on the sampling and analysis of seawater, and related data analysis.
 Prerequisite: CH220.
 Rec.
 3, Lab 1, Cr.
-4.

-OS213: Biological Oceanography - Biological oceanography is an interdisciplinary field of study that examines the factors and processes that influence the distribution and abundance of marine organisms.
+4. - OS213: Biological Oceanography Biological oceanography is an interdisciplinary field of study that examines the factors and processes that influence the distribution and abundance of marine organisms.
 These factors and processes include ecological and biological interactions between marine organisms as well as interactions between marine organisms and their surrounding chemical, physical and geological ocean environment.
 Topics to be covered include reviews of the physical and chemical processes that influence marine biota (e.g. nutrient cycling, light dynamics, stratification, upwelling, tidal mixing, etc), controls and patterns in marine primary productivity, secondary productivity processes and food web interactions, the microbial loop, and human impacts on ocean biology.
 Prerequisites: OS101.
 Rec.3, Cr.
-3.

-OS300 : Scientific Diving - The Scientific Diving course is designed to acquaint certified recreational SCUBA divers with various scientific diving procedures and techniques in order to qualify participants to dive under the auspices of the American Academy of Underwater

-Sciences (AAUS) both nationally and internationally.
+3. - OS220 : Marine Pollution This class is a scientific, quantitative examination of marine pollution.
+We will consider questions such as: What kind of material is discharged or makes its way into the ocean?
+How much of it is there?
+How harmful is it to humans, sea life, and food resources?
+Will it go away?
+What can be done to mitigate marine pollution and its effects?
+These questions will be examined through readings, case studies, and discussion of current events.
+Prerequisite: CH101, CH152, or CH210.
+Rec.
+3, Cr.
+3. - OS225: Land-Margin Ecosystems Land-Margin Ecosystems is a broad-based, introductory survey course covering the types of interactions at the land-sea margin.
+Fundamental ecological principles are introduced, including the water cycle, biogeochemical processing, biodiversity, and human impacts.
+Students will be introduced to the breadth of types of land-margin ecosystems and their differences.
+Management approaches for measuring ecological services and ecological health will also be discussed.
+This lecture and laboratory-based course will introduce and/or reinforce concepts of marine geochemistry, physical oceanography, biological oceanography, physical geology, and sustainability.
+Prerequisites: OS101, OS204.
+Rec.
+3, Lab.
+3, Cr.
+4. - OS230: Intro. to Global Environmental Change An examination of the causes and consequences of global change: changing climate, eustatic sea level rise, ocean pH, ecosystems, and pollution; human population growth and land and ocean use changes; geological precedents; model projections and uncertainties; societal consequences; mitigation and adaptation; and ethical considerations.
+Prerequisites: CH101 or CH152 or CH210, and EN202.
+Rec.
+3, Cr.
+3. - OS300 : Scientific Diving The Scientific Diving course is designed to acquaint certified recreational SCUBA divers with various scientific diving procedures and techniques in order to qualify participants to dive under the auspices of the American Academy of Underwater Sciences (AAUS) both nationally and internationally.
 After successful completion of this course and approval by the MMA Diving Control Board, these candidates qualify for verification of training from MMA as AAUS certified Scientific Divers.
 Prerequisites: PE 303 or Permission of Instructor.
 Rec.
 1, Lab.
 3, Cr.
 2.